lgreco/DataStructures/Coding Studio/Dictionary/src/readme.md

 * The file to process is a plain text file, not an HTML, or ePub, or PDF, etc.
 * The dictionary must contain no duplicates.
 Each word must appear only once.
 For now it's ok to treat singular and plural forms as *different* words.
 E.g., dog/dogs are treated as different words, as do child/children, etc.
 * Use a String array to store the words of the dictionary.
+* No external classes may be used without Leo's approval.
 * Follow the Programmer's Pact.
 (You can find it in module 1 of Sakai, as well as in this repository.)

 You may use class BookToDictionary in this repository to build your code.